Randal J. Metz: Career

+During his career Metz has written and published six books: Two on the history of Children’s Fairyland, three on the history and construction of puppets, and a history a puppetry in California.

 Personal life

 In 1989 Randal married Dawn Graves, a long-time friend and fellow employee at Fairyland.
 They worked as a team in the circus and on the variety stage.
 After three years, they decided to separate and pursue different endeavors.